aksommerville/egg-202405/README.md

 - - [ ] fx: detune
 - - [ ] Pitch wheel
 - - [ ] Readhead should wrap around on song repeats.
-- [ ] User-supplied HTTP permissions.
-- [ ] User-supplied storage permissions.
 - [ ] Ensure that egg_native_export.c gets dropped by tree-shaking when linking native.
-- [ ] Accelerometer input.
 - [ ] egg_audio_get_playhead(native): Estimate driver's buffer position.
 - [ ] Web: Detect low frame rate and pause.
 Or at least kill the audio. (eg when browser window goes into background)
-- [ ] Default app icon.
-Hard-code and deliver at egg_native_main.c:egg_native_init
 - [ ] render and softrender currently both require upload stride to be provided explicitly.
 Should we loosen that?
 Maybe allow (stride==0) for "oh come on, you know what i mean".
 - [ ] Do I need to forbid rendering from a texture onto itself?
 My heart says yes, but we're not forbidding it yet.
-- [x] x11fb runs 5 times slower than xegl, even when the game doesn't render anything.
-Is that expected? ...when scaling up, yes.
-- [ ] softrender: Update (encfmt) with alpha hint when an image is used as destination.
-- [ ] softrender: Tint and global alpha.
-I think would be best to implement as blenders at softrender_draw.c, not sure.